 Labor Income is the sum of Employee Compensation (wages and benefits) and Proprietor Income.

 Household income represents the income from all sources received by residents, including total wages & salaries, benefits, interest, dividends, & transfer payments, less all contributions to Social Security/Medicare.
 Labor Income less payroll taxes and in-commuting income is included in household income in addition to all non-employment sources of household income.
-This is based on the BEA definition of personal income and is not comparable to money income as defined by the Census Bureau.

 Disposable Household Income